-Apple in September announced Apple One, a new services bundle that allows Apple device customers to purchase several services together in one package instead of separately, saving money for those who use multiple Apple service products.
+Apple One is an all-in-one bundle that allows Apple device customers to purchase several services together in one package instead of separately, saving money for those who use multiple Apple service products.

-Our dedicated Apple One guide covers everything that you need to know about the Apple One bundles, which are launching this fall.
+Our dedicated Apple One guide covers everything that you need to know about the Apple One bundles.

 There are three Apple One bundle options to provide different levels of service access to customers at different price points.